beetlejays/beetlejays/README.md

 # Hi there I´m Jay 🤓

-and I am a Web Developer 💻 - a design mediadesign senior and movie nerd.
+and I am a Developer 💻 - a design mediadesign senior and movie nerd.

 When I´m not coding, I enjoy: